PayPal-Opportunity-Hack-Chennai-2015/AID-India/README.md

        Kalyani Arla

 Problem Statement: Our opportunity is to aid in creation of an android app that will help teachers to keep track of the skills of children in every center

+Solution: We will be creating a android app which shows the skill set of children and create web services to populate the student skill set in the app and continuously track the skills of children and hence generate reports for evaluation of the student's progress